In Chinese medicine there are basically six causes of wheezing.

 You can have more than one of them at the same time.

 In Chinese medicine these conditions weaken your Lungs and your Spleen.
-What happens then is that your Lung action (in Chinese medicine) of descending Qi when you breath is impaired, and your Spleen's ability to disperse ('transform' is the technical word) fluids is weakened.
+What happens then is that your Lung’s ability (in Chinese medicine) to descend Qi when you breath is impaired, and your Spleen’s ability to disperse (‘transform’ is the technical word) fluids is weakened.

 Your Lungs also have an important role to play in maintaining fluid levels in your body.
 (Think of the effect on your lungs of very dry air, especially hot, dry air.
 It can make it painful or almost impossible to breathe properly.
 To perform properly, your Lungs need moisture in the air – though not too much.
 Then they can help to maintain the fluid and moisture levels in your body.)

 If your Spleen can’t transform fluids, they build up deep inside you as Damp and eventually, if there is any heat around, such as from lying in bed at night when heat collects and doesn’t disperse so easily, the fluids turn into Phlegm.

 By the way, what about that phlegm you cough up in the morning?